comcidis/CPE-WSCAD2020-Extend/README.md

 # CPE-WSCAD2020-Extend
  Repository for CPE - WSCAD2020-Extend

+> Attention, when replicating the experiment, pay attention to the location of the database according to the layout of your machine, you can change it directly in the .py code.

 ### Below is the distribution of the folders of the main experiments.

 	|Phase 1